Fade BG Image

 Nayuta responded to Wataru's words with an extremely reasonable suggestion.
 After all, twelve hours is quite long to spend alone.

-"Please wait.
-Our time is limited, so wouldn't it be better to have more chances in one try?
-There are enough rooms for everyone."
+"Please waait.
+Our time is limiteed, so wouldn't it be better to have as many chances as possible in one go?
+There are plenty of rooms tooo."

 "R-right.
 It would be bad for me to pair up with anyone here anyway!"